Looking for some recycled pizza box crafts? I have a good one for Halloween: DIY Frankenstein and astronaut masks!

 Patrick also made an astronaut helmet!
 He used the flat piece from the top and hot glued it to a round shape.
 He then glued a face shield inside and added other elements to bring it to life!

-Thank you for checking out my pizza box crafts post, and I hope you are motivated to recycle!
+Thank you for checking out my pizza box crafts post, and I hope you are motivated to recycle and make a DIY Frankenstein mask!
 Remember the three steps:

 - Know what to throw (check out this link!)